 Baroness Berridge, Parliamentary Under Secretary of State for the School System, writing in the Governance Handbook, October 2020

 NGA has published a series of commitments to demonstrate how we have committed to improving diversity on governing boards, particularly in relation to race.
 Read the blog on our commitments.
 We are also involved in various projects and initiatives around diversity and governance, and engage with governors, trustees, governance professionals and education professionals to understand experiences, needs and insight.

 - We welcome and encourage feedback on our work – please do send us any suggestions, comments or questions

-- If you are a governor or trustee from an underrepresented group, and are interested in participating in our work on equality, diversity and inclusion eg by taking part in research, sharing your story with us, or being willing to share your experiences in the media, please get in touch
+- If you are a governor or trustee from an underrepresented group, and are interested in participating in our work on equality, diversity and inclusion eg by sharing your story with us or being willing to share your experiences in the media, please get in touch

 - If your governing board has taken action to improve its diversity and inclusion, or has done proactive work in developing its role in equality, diversity and inclusion, no matter how small, we’d love to hear from you to share your practical tips with others